coderefinery/installation/content/editors.md

 (editors)=

-# Text editors for Git
+# Text editor for Git

 A **text editor** edits plain text, and is important for almost any type of computer work.